prasanthpotturi/ApiLabsDemo/Labs/Lab 11 Flow Hooks/README.md

 # Summary

-In this lab we have built and tested shared flow by decoupling the security policies from the APi proxy.
-A shared flow can be developed and managed by a team responsible for broad company policies, then consumed in proxies by line-of-business teams building more specialized apps.
+In this lab we have built and tested flow host by decoupling the security policies from the APi proxy.

+## NOTE: Shared flows attached via flow hooks execute at that position for every API proxy deployed to the proxy hook's environment.
+For this reason, the ability to use flow hooks is available only to administrators of an Apigee Edge org.
+As this would have wider impact in a environment.

 # References